 Beef Short Ribs or Chuck Roast for Birria Tacos?

-A variable that you’ll find out there in all the recipes for birria tacos is the type of beef used for the filling.
+A variable that you’ll find in the dozens and dozen of recipes for birria tacos that you’ll find online is the type of beef used for the filling.

 Since we’re slow cooking it, a fatty cut is essential.
 If it is too lean, it’ll end up tasting dry and stringy.
 Not good.

 We settled on either beef chuck or short ribs, or a combination of the two.
-For this recipe, we settled on 100% short ribs.
+For this recipe, we chose to use 100% beef short ribs.
 It came out super succulent and tender.

-Whichever you choose, an important step is to get a good sear on the meat before putting it in the broth to braise.
+Whichever you choose, an important step is to get a good sear on the meat before you braise it.

-The point of searing is not to lock in juices; it’s to restructure the proteins on the meat’s surface to add complexity and depth to the flavor.
+It’s kitchen folklore that the purpose of browning meat is to sear in its juices.
+It isn’t, and it doesn’t; the purpose is to restructure the proteins on the meat’s surface to add complexity and depth to the flavor.